-During this extraordinary time we have been adapting our structured face-to-face teaching to an online model.
-Our teaching sessions will of course run slightly differently.
+During this extraordinary time we have had to adapt our structured face-to-face teaching to a virtual model, however this year we are pleased to announce it will be going back to F2F for many reasons but mostly due to your feedback.
 These sessions are mandatory, attendance will be taken and remediation will be given if poor attendance noted.